Siege of Babylon Fortress: Surrender of Thebaid (Southeastern Egypt)

-According to Al-Maqrizi, during the siege of Babylon, Cyrus sent 'Amr an envoy, including the Chalcedonian Bishop of Babylon, with the message 'You and your army have invaded our country, and seem bent on fighting us.
-Your stay in the land is long, no doubt: but you are a small force, far outnumbered by the Romans, who are well-equipped and well-armed.
-Now too you are surrounded by the waters of the Nile, and are in fact captives in our hand.
-It would be well for you therefore to send envoys with any proposals you wish to make for an agreement, before the Romans overwhelm you.
+According to Al-Maqrizi, during the siege of Babylon, Cyrus sent 'Amr an envoy, including the Chalcedonian bishop of Babylon, with the message, 'You and your army have invaded our country and seem bent on fighting us.
+Your stay in the land is long, no doubt, but you are a small force, far outnumbered by the Romans, who are well-equipped and well-armed.
+Now, too, you are surrounded by the waters of the Nile and are in fact captives in our hand.
+It would be well for you, therefore, to send envoys with any proposals you wish to make for an agreement before the Romans overwhelm you.
 Then it will be too late, and you will regret your error.'
-'Amr detained them for two days, during which they were allowed to go about and observe the Arab camp, and then sent them back with the message 'Only one of three courses is open to you; (1) Islam with brotherhood and equality; (2) payment of tribute, and protection with an inferior status; (3) war till God decides between us.'
+‘Amr detained them for two days, during which they were allowed to go about and observe the Arab camp, and then sent them back with the message, 'Only one of three courses is open to you: (1) Islam with brotherhood and equality; (2) payment of tribute and protection with an inferior status; (3) war till God decides between us.'
 When they returned to Babylon, they reported, 'We have seen a people who prefer death to life and humility to pride.
 They sit in the dust, and they take their meals on horseback.
-Their commander is one of themselves: there is no distinction of rank among them.
+Their commander is one of them: there is no distinction of rank among them.
 They have fixed hours of prayer at which all pray, first washing their hands and feet, and they pray with reverence.'